Erin’s Recipe Rundown

 How to Make Gluten-Free Pizza Crust

-- With the mixer running on low, slowly add the yeast mixture and olive oil to the dry ingredients.
+- Wet Ingredients: With the mixer running on low, slowly pour in the yeast mixture followed by the olive oil.
+Then mix on medium-high speed for about 5 minutes.

 Gluten-Free Pizza Dough Consistency